Sheikh-Saber/Sheikh-Saber.github.io/index.md

    <iframe src="{{ site.baseurl }}/interactive_plot.html" style="width: 100%; height: 600px; display: block; margin-left: auto; margin-right: auto;"></iframe>

-<p>The heat map highlights areas with the highest and lowest availability of parking spaces.
-The deep red zones indicate high density, primarily concentrated in Melbourne’s CBD, while lighter shades depict suburban and peripheral areas.
+<p>The line graph showing areas with the availability of parking spaces
-And upon selecting the different types the bulk of commercial parkings are highlighted at the city center and the widespreadness of private parking throughout the city is noticeable.</p>
+And upon selecting the different types the bulk of commercial parkings are highlighted at the city areas and the widespreadness of private parking throughout the city is noticeable.</p>
 <br>
 <h2>The Business Of Space</h2>
 <p>